jjs2484/conversions/README.txt

 * Fix: center posts pagination.
 * Fix: add some extra checks for homepage sections visibility.
 * Fix: only show comment count in post meta if 1+ exists.
+* Fix: add missing ob_start to beginning of news_content

 == Resources ==